aiformankind/covid-19-hackathon/README.md

 3. Proposed by Mennatullah Siam: Build maps for potential places for the spread of the virus.
 In Seattle it was mainly seniors and in general it was found people with less immune system.
 So if there is a way we can crawl based on locations of hospital/senior homes/ but also proximity to previous places with infections and tracks of each individual found with a virus + amount of time taken to actually have that virus.
 Building this heatmap might help them trackdown the virus better not sure the applicability though of the idea.
 I am guessing already govt in developed countries are doing that.
 The problem is that these tools are probably private.
 Community effort to build this open source tool will help underdeveloped countries much more at least as warnings for citizens with lower immune system to stay away from these potential places.

 4. Proposed by Wei Shung Chung: Can someone tell me where I can find a mask and any essential items during outbreak/quarantine ?
+A website driven by communities to post/share infos about the availability of items (Suggested by Anna)

 5. Proposed by Wei Shung Chung: A way for parents to know who is sick in the daycare/school.
+Need more infos and visibility.

 6. Proposed by Wei Shung Chung: Scan latest papers about Covid-19 from NEJM, JAMA, Lancent, etc and provide summaries of the papers.
+Find out the treatment plans per individual types (Suggested by Anna).

 7. Proposed by Sambit Das.
 Handle misinformation

 8. Proposed by Aruj Mahajan: Build a knowledge graph aggregating infos from wikipedia, JHU Covid-19 cases dataset and other data sources.

 9. Understand and find out more infos about the risk to pregnant women.

 ### Resources
 https://github.com/aiformankind/covid-19